Reseller Analytics: Track Sales, Sell-Through Rate, and ROI Across Every Platform

 Sort your sales by profit margin and category.
 Which brands consistently deliver the best margins?
 Which categories have the fastest sell-through?
 Source more of the high-margin, fast-moving items.
 Source fewer of everything else.

 Track sourcing ROI by trip.
-If a trip to Thrift Store A yields $120 in profit and Thrift Store B yields $45, with similar time spent, the data has told you where to prioritize.
+If Thrift Store A yields $120 in profit and Store B yields $45 with similar time spent, the data has told you where to prioritize.
 Most sellers have a gut feeling about this.
 Data either confirms or corrects that feeling.

 Pricing Decisions

 Average days to sale by price point reveals whether you're pricing too high.
-If items under $30 sell in 10 days but items over $50 average 45 days, your higher-priced inventory might need more competitive pricing or better platform placement.
+If items under $30 sell in 10 days but items over $50 average 45 days, your higher-priced inventory needs more competitive pricing or better platform placement.

 Track offer acceptance rates.
-If you're accepting 80% of offers, your initial prices might be too high (everyone is negotiating you down).
-If you're accepting 20%, your prices are probably in a good range and most offers are lowballs you can safely decline.
+If you're accepting 80% of offers, your initial prices are too low — everyone is negotiating you to your floor.
+If you're accepting 20%, your prices are in a good range and most offers are lowballs you can decline.

 Platform Decisions

 Break down revenue and profit by platform.
-You might discover that eBay generates more total revenue, but Poshmark has higher profit margins due to the types of items that sell there.
+You might find eBay generates more total revenue, but Poshmark has higher margins due to the types of items that sell there.
 Or that Mercari moves items fastest but at lower price points.

 Also track effort per platform.
-If Poshmark takes 2 hours of daily maintenance (sharing) and generates $2,000/month while Mercari takes 20 minutes and generates $800/month, your revenue per hour of effort is better on Mercari.
+If Poshmark takes 2 hours of daily sharing and generates $2,000/month while Mercari takes 20 minutes and generates $800/month, your revenue per hour of effort is better on Mercari.
 That doesn't mean drop Poshmark — it means automate the sharing.

 Inventory Health Checks

 Run a monthly "aging report."
-Group your active listings by how long they've been listed.
-Items over 30 days need attention (price drop, better photos, relist).
+Group active listings by how long they've been listed.
+Items over 30 days need attention — price drop, better photos, or a relist.
 Items over 60 days need serious intervention.
 Items over 90 days should be bundled, donated, or deeply discounted.
 Stale inventory is dead money.

 Where to Start If You're Tracking Nothing

-- Cost of goods for every item you list.
-Write it down somewhere.
-Spreadsheet, app, notebook, doesn't matter.
+1. Cost of goods for every item you list.
+Write it down somewhere — spreadsheet, app, notebook.
 Just record what you paid.
 This one data point unlocks profit calculations for everything you sell.

-- Total sales and total profit per month.
+2. Total sales and total profit per month.
 Revenue minus (cost of goods + platform fees + shipping supplies + tool subscriptions).
 One number.
 Monthly.
-It tells you whether your business is actually making money.
+It tells you whether your business is making money.

 Those two habits take about 5 minutes per day.
-From there, you can gradually add sell-through rate tracking, platform comparisons, and more sophisticated analysis as your business grows and the data becomes more valuable.
+From there, add sell-through rate tracking, platform comparisons, and deeper analysis as your business grows.

 Data-Driven, Not Data-Obsessed

 There's a point of diminishing returns with analytics.
 A full-time reseller making $8,000 a month benefits from detailed tracking.
 A part-time seller clearing $400 a month doesn't need enterprise-level business intelligence.
-Match your tracking sophistication to your business's scale and complexity.
+Match your tracking to your scale.

 The goal isn't perfect data.
 It's better decisions.
 Knowing your cost of goods alone puts you ahead of most resellers.
 Adding sell-through rate and days-to-sale puts you in the top tier.
 The numbers don't have to be beautiful.
 They have to be useful.